Try it out

 To render blocks in your own HTML documents or to make plugins for a document platform (such as a CMS or blogging engine), a custom implementation is needed.
 You can use the MakeCode blocks rendering engine to render blocks for code snippets in your own documents.

-which has the rendering engine attached to it.
+An outer document contains the code snippets to render.
+This document hosts a hidden iframe which has the rendering engine attached to it.
 Messages are sent between the outer document and the renderer to sequence the code snippet rendering process.

-message to this handler when it has loaded and is ready to receive messages.
-The message handler can now get the code snippets in the document and begin sending them to the iframe
+A message handler is registered to communicate with the rendering iframe.
+The renderer sends a renderready message to this handler when it has loaded and is ready to receive messages.
+The message handler can now get the code snippets in the document and begin sending them to the iframe.

-response has this message format:
+The renderready response has this message format:

 export interface RenderReadyResponseMessage extends SimulatorMessage {